Our Temporary Abode: Hotel Royal

 Here we snooped around overpriced souvenir shops, showed great interest in their artistic merchandise, then left empty handed.
 (Yes, we did feel slightly guilty for giving those store owners false hope.)
 Then we took a stroll along the harbor, witnessed the majestic beauty of the anchored Queen Mary, and got quite amazed by how people expressed their creativity when it came to naming their boats.
 We came across quite a few catchy monikers, but my favorites of all were Reel Deal, Pasta Too and Sushi Hunter.
 And then before I could burn off the calories from the decadent Chorizowich, I refueled my body with a giant funnelcake topped with a truckload of powdered sugar and whipped cream.

 El Dorado Nature Center

 What did we do after two fat-laden meals?
 We hiked.
 At El Dorado Nature Center, we were offered options of a 2-mile trail, a 1-mile trail, and a paved 1/4-mile walkway.
 As repenting gluttons, we completed all three briskly and purposefully (burn, calories, burn!).
 Along our hike, we noticed several "attention" signs addressed to turtles, ducks and squirrels instead of visitors.
-Oh what great wisdom I learned from this.
-Give up on mankind and have more faith in animals.
-Yes, that is my new life mantra!
+Yeah, just give up on mankind and have more faith in animals.
+What great wisdom!

 Earl Burns Miller Japanese Garden